16 October 2021

 The stream that feeds the mill |

-Leaving Wilton, and driving west towards Greenville, New Hampshire (where the apple orchard is located) there be a place for lunch I highly recommend.
+Leaving Wilton and driving west towards Greenville, New Hampshire (where the apple orchard is located), there is a place for lunch that I highly recommend.
 It is called Pickety Place (where the story of Little Red Riding Hood was written).
 Pickety Place has a gourmet restaurant (you need reservations), two gift shops (one with a room where the kiddos can peek in at the Wolf dressed up as Grandma), and an excellent garden shop.

 Pickety Place |